 Echeveria, donkey tail, and thyme

 Who says a container garden can’t look classy and elegant?
 A combination of echeveria, donkey tail and thyme produces a variety of textures and eye-catching colors.
 This pot plant combination is best for the summer season, as echeveria is a succulent that grows best in warmer weather.
 Also, this plant combination is perfect for a garden with a contemporary design.

 Cosmos and zinnias are types of wildflowers, making them easy to grow and maintain.
 They also come in a variety of bold colors and can stay vibrant even during autumn.
 Cosmos and zinnias tend to attract butterflies and bees, so you’ll appreciate seeing a bit of wildlife in your home garden, too!

 While container plants are relatively easy to manage, you should make sure to keep the soil moist and well-ventilated.
 Ensure your plants are generously exposed to sunlight but keep them away from harsh areas that may overheat the leaves and flowers.
 Also, do a lot of research before buying your plants, as plants have varying needs.

 Container gardening can sometimes be challenging and confusing for a beginner.
 But you can hire a gardening specialist to guide you through or do the initial work.

 Get your plants delivered to your doorstep.

 Excited to display these beautiful pot plants in your home?
 A plant delivery service can save you the trip to the local nursery or tedious search for the perfect pot plant.
-Get your plants delivered to you quickly and safely through Airtasker, whether you need an indoor plant for your desk or an entire garden of geraniums.
+Get your plants delivered to you quickly and safely through Airtasker, whether you need an indoor plant for your desk or an entire garden of hydrangeas.